top of page

 Unlike many retreats that focus on wellbeing without clinical depth, this program is grounded in:

-Extensive experience in mental health and psychological practice
+• Extensive experience in mental health and psychological practice

-A strong public health and systems perspective
+• A strong public health and systems perspective

-A clear understanding of the realities of healthcare work, including risk, accountability, and complexity.
+• A clear understanding of the realities of healthcare work, including risk, accountability, and complexity.

-Conversations that can lead to change
+• Conversations that can lead to change

-The retreat is intentionally designed to bridge evidence-based psychological knowledge with the lived experience of healthcare professionals.
-And then it gives you what you desperately need - a break.
-A break from clinical decisions, food decisions and activity decision - sit back and let us take care of you.
 We have curated a balanced program of rest, rejuvenation and incredible experiences to wrap around the professional development.
-Drawing on extensive expertise in food, wine, and luxury hospitality, the retreat environment is curated with the same care as the educational content.
-Meals and experiences are designed to support restoration, enjoyment, and connection—recognising that how people are cared for matters.
+Drawing on extensive in-house expertise in food, wine, and luxury hospitality, the retreat environment is curated with the same care as the educational content so that the conversation flows as easily as the wine!
+Meals and experiences are designed to support restoration, enjoyment, and connection - all wrapped up in beautiful locations (think beaches, wineries, and farmhouses).
+We recognise that how people are cared for matters.

 Education, Standards and Accreditation